HyperBeats/KickDropsMiner/README.md

 - Timer doesn’t increment
   - Make sure you’re signed in (use “Sign in (cookies)” to save cookies).
   - The timer only increases while the stream is actually LIVE.

+- Too Many Requests (429) during login
+  - The site may rate‑limit login attempts if repeated in a short period.
+  - Prefer importing cookies from your browser: `pip install browser_cookie3`, then click “Sign in (cookies)”.
+No login page hit, no 429.
+  - If you must retry login, wait 10–20 minutes between attempts.
+Keep the persistent profile in `chrome_data/` to avoid logging in again.

+- Noisy Chrome/DevTools logs in console
+  - The app reduces Chrome logging (exclude switches, lower log level).
+Some third‑party warnings are harmless and can be ignored.

 - UI too small in Mini Player
   - Mini Player reduces the window size and overlays a small preview.
 Disable “Mini player” for a normal window.